MartinsOnuoha/BlogCafe/readme.md

 # BlogCafé ☕️

-BlogCafé is a simple Single Page Blog Application built with Laravel and VueJS.
+BlogCafé is a simple Single Page Blog Application built with Laravel 5.8 and Vue2.

 `BlogCafé` allows users create accounts, create blog posts with multiple images upload feature, view all blog posts and view a single blog post content.